-- I remember DR. He was my next-door neighbour in the school.
-He taught He was a bit pretentious in a sort of oldy-worldly sort of way, but kind too.
+- 67. I remember DR He was my next-door neighbour in the school.
+He taught Kind too.
 I always felt he was a sad figure in some ways, like he was quite lonely. - 68.
-IDR loved his subject and he wouldn't take any mucking about from the pupils.
-I never saw IDR discipline any of the pupils.
-I heard him raise his voice occasionally, but that's it.
+DR loved his subject and he wouldn't take any mucking about from the pupils.
+I never saw DR discipline any of the pupils.
+I heard him raise his voice occasionally, but that's it. - 69.
+IDP was at one time in the upper school.
+Then, they decided to appoint him as the primary school school teacher.

-IDP

-69. was at one time in the upper school.
-Then, they decided to appoint him as the primary school teacher.
 He had a military background and was quite brusque.
 I don't think his relationship with the children came easy.
 I never witnessed him disciplining the children and I didn't see or hear of him abusing anyone.